martingarridorc/omnipath-to-hipathia/README.md

 protein-protein interactions or TF-target relationships, as well as gene and protein functional annotations.

+The possible parser features derive from the curated information on Omnipath.
+Some examples:

+1. Restrict to interactions from certain resources (i.e Reactome, BioGRID… etc).

+2. Use the curation effort to create a range of results depending on the network reliability.

+3. Expand the effector nodes to new effectors, using Kinase-Substrate or TF-target interactions.

+4. Create a meta graph without filtering nodes by biological context.

+**Disclaimer**: This repository includes the neccesary functions to perform the conversion of Omnipath interactions into hipathia MGI objects. **The creation of the MGI object takes a really long time on complex graphs**, specially when there are lots of edges between nodes which are not receptors nor effectors.

 ## Packages and functions

 Load required packages